Hyperbaton

 Hyperbaton /haɪˈpɜrbətɒn/, in its original meaning, is a figure of speech in which a phrase is made discontinuous by the insertion of other words.
 In modern usage, the term is also used more generally for figures of speech that transpose sentences' natural word order, which is also called anastrophe.
+Anastrophe is a hyponym of the antimetabole, where anastrophe only transposes one word in a sentence.

 Etymology

 The word is borrowed from the Greek hyperbaton (ὑπέρβατον), meaning "stepping over", which is derived from hyper ("over") and bainein ("to step"), with the -tos verbal adjective suffix.
 The idea is that to understand the phrase, the reader has to "step over" the words inserted in between.

+Anastrophe is from the ἀναστροφή, anastrophē, "a turning back or about".

 Classical usage

-The separation of connected words for emphasis or effect is possible to a much greater degree in highly inflected languages, whose sentence meaning does not depend closely on word order.
+The separation of connected words for emphasis or effect is possible to a much greater degree in highly inflected languages, whose sentence meaning does not depend closely on word order, unlike languages like English with highly-strict word order.
 In Latin and Ancient Greek, the effect of hyperbaton is often to emphasize the first word.
 It has been called "perhaps the most distinctively alien feature of Latin word order."
 Donatus, in his work On tropes, includes under hyperbaton five varieties: hysterologia, anastrophe (for which the term hyperbaton is sometimes used loosely as a synonym), parenthesis, tmesis, and synchysis.